 The best Total Cost of Ownership in IT is based on consolidation.
 However, that doesn’t necessarily imply homogeneity.
 It’s a matter of degree.
 It’s a matter of physical location as well.

 Software drives hardware.
 Choose DBMS, applications, tools based on support for multiple operating systems and hardware.
 Be cautious regarding any decision that locks you into one vendor.
-For example, SQL Server-based solutions, which only run on Wintel, will have higher transfer costs than Oracle.
+For example, SQL Server based solutions, which only run on Wintel, will have higher transfer costs than Oracle or Sybase solutions.